Toucaan/toucaan.docs/docs/getting-started.md

 :::

 :::info Inline Documentation
-Toucaan's [sourcecode](https://github.com/Toucaan/toucaan) is thoroughly documented in-line to help you configure the css of your application easily with proper understanding.
-Questions or contributions on the same are most welcome.
+Toucaan's [sourcecode](https://github.com/Toucaan/toucaan) is also documented in-line.
+Contributions and improvements are very welcome.